Inslee mum as billionaire Tom Steyer, a former ally, enters presidential race

 Act Now has reported spending about $1.6 million in support of Inslee, mostly on TV and online ads.
 Its spending started with a $1 million burst in March, but has since slowed considerably, with only $50,000 in reported spending last month.
 The group has not disclosed its donors and won’t be required to until a July 31 Federal Election Commission reporting deadline.

 Despite his vast fortune, Steyer may face long odds in belatedly entering the Democratic presidential field.
-He’s almost certainly too late to qualify for the next debate, scheduled for the end of the month, and would have to attract 130,000 donors and hit 2 percent in polls to make the third debate in September.
+He’s almost certainly too late to qualify for the next debate, scheduled for the end of the month, and would have to attract 130,000 donors and hit 2 % in polls to make the third debate in September.

 Tina Podlodowski, chair of the Washington State Democrats, criticized Steyer’s announcement on Twitter, urging him to reconsider how he’d spend his money.
 She compared his candidacy to the presidential aspirations of another billionaire, former Starbucks CEO Howard Schultz.